TheJumpCloud/support/PowerShell/ModuleBanner.md

 ```
 `Get-JCSystemInsights` has been updated to use the `JumpCloud.SDK.V2` powershell module.
+Get-JCEvent and Get-JCEventCount functions now work with MTP API Keys.
 ```

 #### Banner Old

 ```
 `Get-JCSystemInsights` has been updated to use the `JumpCloud.SDK.V2` powershell module.
+Get-JCEvent and Get-JCEventCount functions now work with MTP API Keys.
 ```